 - Does your partner threaten to hurt you, or even kill you?

-If you answered yes to any of these questions, then it is very possible that you are in an abusive relationship.
+If you answered yes to any of these questions, then it is very possible that you are in an abusive relationship and we encourage you to call our treatment center in Valdosta today for help.
 Even if you answered yes to only one of the questions, it should be taken as a warning sign that things could potentially get worse.
 You do not deserve to have your partner treat you in any of these ways.

 Signs That Your Loved One May Be the Victim of Domestic Violence